CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_string(write_images,             "",             "Directory to write rendered frames in `write_images_format` image format.");
 - DEFINE_string(write_images_format,      "png",          "File extension and format for `write_images`, e.g. png, jpg or bmp.
 Check the OpenCV function cv::imwrite for all compatible extensions.");
 - DEFINE_string(write_video,              "",             "Full file path to write rendered frames in motion JPEG video format.
 It might fail if the final path does not finish in `.avi`.
 It internally uses cv::VideoWriter.");
 - DEFINE_string(write_json,               "",             "Directory to write OpenPose output in JSON format.
-It includes body, hand, and face pose keypoints, as well as pose candidates (if `--part_candidates` enabled).");
+It includes body, hand, and face pose keypoints (2-D and 3-D), as well as pose candidates (if `--part_candidates` enabled).");
 - DEFINE_string(write_coco_json,          "",             "Full file path to write people pose data with JSON COCO validation format.");
 - DEFINE_string(write_heatmaps,           "",             "Directory to write body pose heatmaps in PNG format.
 At least 1 `add_heatmaps_X` flag must be enabled.");
 - DEFINE_string(write_heatmaps_format,    "png",          "File extension and format for `write_heatmaps`, analogous to `write_images_format`.
 For lossless compression, recommended `png` for integer `heatmaps_scale` and `float` for floating values.");